 Here are some examples of just how big is an acre of land visually.
 In fact…

 …there is only one visual you need to get a perfect visual in your mind.

 The closest visual we all know to the size of one acre is a football field.

 So if you ask yourself, how big is half an acre visual?
 What would that look like?

 Simple.
-Just picture about half of a football field.
+Just picture of football field.